Who should buy the Saucony Guide 15

 Surefooted steps ahead

-Unlike past versions of the Saucony Guide, the fifteenth edition offers a more forgiving ride, according to the experts.
+Unlike past versions of the Saucony Guide, we felt like the fifteenth edition offers a more forgiving ride.
 It's a touch firm, but never harsh.

-Measuring the foam softness with our durometer, the Guide 15 turns out to be softer than average by 30%.
-However, the shoe features a firmer component under the foot arch for stability.
-Some runners also noted that the overly thick outsole rubber makes the ride firmer with its noticeably denser-than-average characteristic (7% firmer).
+Measuring the foam softness with our durometer, the shoe turns out to be softer than average by 30%.
+However, it features a firmer component under the foot arch for stability.
+We also believe that it's the overly thick rubber outsole that makes the ride firmer with its noticeably denser-than-average characteristic (7% firmer).

 The added stack also creates a more protected run.
 It mutes out all the impact during each landing.